OVALInterpreter/ovaldi/docs/README.txt

 -- III -- USING THE OVAL INTERPRETER --

-  A. Required Privileges -- IMPORTANT NOTE:
+  A. Requirements -- IMPORTANT NOTE:

      In order to collect all of the system configuration data required to correctly evaluate OVAL Definitions, the OVAL Interpreter MUST BE RUN WITH